Risk Focused Prevention

 - Look for levels of risk(s) which are increasing or unacceptably high.

-- Look for levels of protection which are decreasing or unacceptably low.
+- Look for levels of protection that are decreasing or unacceptably low.

 2. How do I decide if a number is unacceptable?